Medication and Immunization Policies

 • Medication

 All prescribed medication must be delivered to the school in a current pharmacy labeled prescription container.
-A written note from the physician or pharmacist will be required if the dosage changes from the dosage directions printed on the prescription bottle.
-All OTC medications must be delivered to the school in the original, unopened, sealed container and identified with the student’s name written in permanent ink.
+If the dosage changes, an updated Prescriber/Parent Authorization form is required.
+All OTC medications must be delivered to the school in the original unopened, sealed container and identified with the student’s name written in permanent ink.

-All medication must be stored in the school office or nurse’s office.
-Exception to this rule applies to medications prescribed to prevent or treat medical emergencies.
-The licensed prescriber and the student’s parent/guardian both must authorize the student to carry his/her medication on his/her person, documenting this authorization where indicated on the School Medication Prescriber/Parent Authorization form.
-Authorization forms specific to students being able to carry bronchodilator type inhalers on their person and be responsible for self-medicating are available in the school nurse’s office.
-Any student in possession of medication, who gives away, sells or attempts to give away or sell medication (prescribed or OTC) may be subject to suspension, probation or expulsion.
+Any student in possession of medication who gives away, sells, or attempts to give away or sell medication (prescribed or OTC) may be subject to suspension, probation, or expulsion.
 Students’ medication will not be stored in the school building after the close of the school year.
 The student’s parent or guardian must pick up any unused medication.
 Therefore, any student’s medication not picked up by the close of the school year will be properly destroyed.

 Immunization Policy